Pashyaaaa/meify/README.md

 Check out the [Getting Started](https://meify.vercel.app) page for a quick overview.

-You can improve it by sending pull requests to [this repository](https://github.com/Pashyaaaa/meify).

 ## Contributing

 The main purpose of this repository is to make new inovation in music industry, and make spotify wider.
 Development of Spotifly happens in the open on GitHub, and we are grateful to the community for contributing bugfixes and improvements.